 Business gas credit cards can simplify things for your drivers, but they also have a positive effect on almost every department in your company.
 By minimizing the work needed to track fuel spending, monitor employees, and file taxes, these cards allow your team to devote more time to the efforts that matter most.
 Learn about other fuel card products.

 Accounting for business gas credit cards

 The obvious benefit for your accounting team is the immediate reduction in their workload.
 They no longer have to waste time collecting fuel receipts or issuing driver reimbursements.
 Additionally, if your company works with Independent Contractors, they can receive contractor reports that tell them exactly how much to deduct and include a fuel report for each contractor so that they can see details for all of their purchases.
 For a busy department, this is a huge benefit.

-Business gas credit cards allow your Accounting Team to easily generate reports, cutting down on the amount of time wasted on mundane tasks.
+Gas credit cards allow your accounting team to easily generate reports, cutting down on the amount of time wasted on mundane tasks.
 By setting up your cards and account properly, your accounting department can track fuel purchases by GL Code or job number.
 In addition to subtotals by driver or vehicle at the end of the invoice, you can subtotal by department, GL, job number, or other designation.

 - Who is authorized to use the card?
 Specify which employees are authorized to make a purchase, and state that cards are not for personal use.

 - What purchases are allowed?
 Indicate what types of purchases comply with your policy and let drivers know what types of fuel can be purchased (e.g., diesel only, diesel and regular unleaded, etc.)

 - When can the card be used?
 Specify if drivers should refuel at the start or end of their shift and let them know if certain hours or days are off-limits.